0n0w1c/electric-grid/readme.md

 Substations and underground substations are fast-replaceable
 Circuit poles create copper wire connections for performance considerations, but they are hidden

-Startup setting to disable the electric network overhaul, effectively Transformator only.
 Startup setting to enable transformator overloads, allowing transformator connections that overload the electric network.
 Startup settings to modify electric poles, they only take effect if the overhaul is active.